 through the neighborhood was enough to cause the Leave It to Beaver (and

 other) program's pictures to lose sync.
 Now, as then, one of the best ways to mitigate

 the issue is use of a directional antenna.

 Chief Antenna Engineer JFD Manufacturing Co., Inc.

-Fig. 1 - The JFD "Super Helix" is an example of an antenna with
+Fig. 1 - The JFD "Super Helix" is an example of an antenna

-and other primary areas often suffer from problems
+installations in metropolitan and other primary areas often suffer from problems

 peculiar to these locations.
-Noteworthy among these problems are those of ghosting, graininess,
+Noteworthy among these problems are those of ghosting,

-TV waves are capable of being reradiated (as in radar)
+same channel.
+High-frequency TV waves are capable of being reradiated (as in radar)

 by metallic bodies.
 The body reradiating these waves acts as a secondary transmitting

 of two such reflecting bodies is illustrated in Fig. 3.
 Since the bounced